Menstrual Cramps (Dysmenorrhea) in Teens

 How can I help my teen live with menstrual cramps?

 Painful periods can be difficult to cope with every month.
-You can help by making sure you r teen has the tools to treat pain symptoms quickly.
-Your child may also need emotional support during painful days.
+You can help by making sure your teen has the tools to treat pain symptoms quickly.
+Your teen may also need emotional support during painful days.

 When should I call my teen’s healthcare provider?